[MPC] AIR’s Revenge? 🧻🧻🧻

 You may have read my previous assay into the travails of Advanced Instrument Research, once the shining jewel of ProTools and now the Pinocchio of AKAI’s travelling puppet show.
 Start there and come back when fed up.

 It’s never been doubt about sonic quality – their FX are top notch and Vacuum and Loom are near best of breed in their respective roles.
-I use these all the time – always reliable and useful.
+I use these often – always reliable and useful.
 It’s more a malaise with their marketing, a long torpor of development in which the range has fallen into sepia.

 Finally they have OUR NEW RANGE… or is it?
-Not actually new, but unshackled from the MPC environment.
-The MPC is a tightly defined computer and operating system with a touch screen and unique mode of operation.
-These ‘new’ AIR instruments have been tuned for the MPC.
-Even if you use AKAI’s software MPC DAW you are being carefully confined to the capabilities of the hardware.
+Not actually new, but unshackled from the MPC production environment.
+The MPC is a tightly defined computer and operating system with a touch screen and unique mode of operation based around a small number of pots.
+Even if you use them with AKAI’s software MPC DAW you are being carefully confined to the affordance of the hardware.
 This review is only from the perspective of the non-MPC user.
 If you have the hardware add a toilet roll.

 The old range had near to no useful documentation and that’s been carried on as if a proud tradition.
 If you want to know the intricate ins and outs of Hype, then you’re shit out of luck.
 But then there doesn’t seem to be intricate ins and outs – instead you have a fixed depth of control for whatever is being created.
 If it’s an analogue style sound you have 6 parameters, fair enough.
 If it’s a combination of FM and samples – you still only have 6 parameters, not enough.
 Hype was made for MPC people, who punch music into a box quickly and efficiently.
 They don’t have time for fiddling and widdling settings on the touch screen.
 There’s considerable power under the hood, and a huge potential for Hype Professional – but that ain’t gonna happen.